The new FANs Guide to Common Weeds of the Deschutes Canyon Area is now available!

 This field guide includes the most common native plants on public lands near Crooked River Ranch in Central Oregon.
 It is small (8.5" x 4.25") and durable, so you can take it on your hikes to identify native shrubs, bunchgrasses and wildflowers on the many local trails.
 Organized by bloom time, the field guide is especially helpful from February through September.

 FANs bestselling guidebook, Common Native Plants of the Deschutes Canyon Area, is SOLD OUT.
 Please check with your local independent bookstore where copies may still be available.
-We are working on a second, expanded edition as well as a companion guidebook on invasive weeds.
-We plan to have both books available in 2022.
+We are working on a second, expanded edition, which should be available in late 2022.
 Stay tuned!

-Both the plant and weed guide books will be available at these local booksellers:
+Both the weed guide and updated plant guide will be available at these local booksellers:

 Herringbone Books in Redmond